dvav/dgeclust/docs/tutorial/data/index.md

 Data preparation
 ================

-For the sake of this tutorial, let's assume that the downloaded **DGEclust** files are located in a directory named `dgeclust`.
-Also, let's assume that you have a matrix of count data stored in the file `data.txt`.
+Let's assume that you have a matrix of count data stored in the file `data.txt`.
 In this tutorial, we shall use the *pasilla* RNA-seq dataset, which is available through
 <a href="http://www.bioconductor.org/packages/release/data/experiment/html/pasilla.html" target="_blank">Bioconductor</a>.
 You can inspect the data using the `head` command at the terminal:
-{% highlight bash linenos %}
+{% highlight python linenos %}
 $ head /path/to/data.txt
 treated1fb      treated2fb      treated3fb      untreated1fb    untreated2fb    untreated3fb    untreated4fb
 FBgn0000003     0       0       1       0       0       0       0